 When is a situation an emergency situation?
 This is a question that can be quite difficult to answer, particularly since all animals are different and can react and respond to injuries and illness in a variety of ways.

-There are a range of problems which could potentially constitute a pet emergency, including:
+There is a range of problems that could potentially constitute a pet emergency, including:

 - Allergic reactions

 - Difficulty emptying her bladder

 - Eye problems or trauma

 - Trauma such as being hit by a car

 The Benefit of a Fully Stocked Pet First Aid Kit

 Even if your pet does require emergency professional care, there is a good chance that you will need to administer some sort of first aid before you can even think about getting her to your veterinarian.
 This could be anything from cooling and rinsing a burn to staunching the flow of blood from a wound.
 In order to be able to do this effectively, it is extremely beneficial for you to have a fully stocked pet first aid box at home and in the case of dogs, in your vehicle, that contains all of the things that you might need in a pet medical emergency.

 The items that are typically recommended for a pet first aid kit are not at all dissimilar to those that you would find in your own emergency box and include: